 Since manufacturing creates only tangible goods, therefore, it can be sold to someone else.
 On the other hand, production may or may not create a tangible product.
 This means the end product cannot always be sold to the next person, but it does create utility.

-Creating and designing turbine is manufacturing.
-On the other hand, assembling different parts of the engine, which could be part of the turbine is production.
+Creating and designing turbines is manufacturing.
+On the other hand, assembling different parts of the engine, which could be part of the turbine, is production.

 We can say that there is a very thin line between Production vs Manufacturing.
 However, by reading the above points, you will now know the subtle differences between them.
-But, considering the heavy usage of both these terms interchangeably, one would not be wrong using both the terms alike.1–3
+But, considering the heavy usage of both these terms interchangeably, one would not be wrong to use both the terms alike.